01 of 14

 To start stamping the cobblestone pattern into your air dry clay layer begin with the fan edge which will be against a building and work back.
-Each fan should be stamped across the top first, rolling the stamp slightly between markings to angle the blocks evenly across the top fo the fan as shown.
+Each fan should be stamped across the top first, rolling the stamp slightly between markings to angle the blocks evenly across the top of the fan as shown.
 Don't panic if your spacing is off.
 Use your roller or fingers to brush out the cobble marks and start again, adjusting your spacing closer or further apart if necessary.
-As all your fans should be the same size (and you did practise with a stamp didn't you?) you should easily get the spacing down pat.
+As all your fans should be the same size (this is what the practice earlier was for) you should easily get the spacing down pat.

 14 of 14

 Once you have all your fan patterns stamped into your clay you may want to re-outline the outer edges of the fans with an embossing tool to accent the shape.